twilio-professional-services/flex-project-template/web-app-examples/twilio-video-demo-app/README.md

 ### Store Survey Feedback

 After a room is completed, it is important to collect feedback on the quality of the participant's experience.
-Within the [Post Video Room Screen](#post-video-room-screen), a simple feedback collection example is setup to gauge if the quality was good or bad.
+Within the [Post Video Room Screen](#post-video-room-screen), if a survey webhook is provided, a simple feedback collection example is setup to gauge if the quality was good or bad.
 If a thumbs down is indicated, the participant can select from a list of common issues, or add in a custom response.

 Once the `Submit Feedback` button is clicked, the response will be sent to another webhook along with the relevant room information: